-Along with those exclusive titles, the platform also has a dense catalog of movies streaming on the service, from newer films like Smile and House of Gucci to classics like Top Gun and Planes, Trains and Automobiles.
+Along with those exclusive titles, the platform also has a dense catalog of movies streaming on the service, from newer films like Everything Everywhere All at Once and A Quiet Place Part II to classics like The Silence of the Lambs and Indiana Jones.

 Here are some of the best movies you can find playing on Paramount+ right now.

 One of the biggest movies that saw a release last year, Everything Everywhere All at Once is as expansive and all-inclusive a movie as its title suggests.
 Mixing in everything from existential dread and nihilism to kung fu and hot dog-fingered parodies of 2001: A Space Odyssey, it’s a brilliant and original sci-fi action comedy on so many different levels.

 Facing an audit from the IRS, unhappy laundromat owner Evelyn (Michelle Yeoh) has her reality invaded by alternate versions of her loved ones — including a martial artist version of her husband (Ke Huy Quan) and an omnipotent version of her daughter (Stephanie Hsu).

 Despite the outlandish nature of the story, Everything Everywhere All at Once hinges heavily on a profoundly human story.
 Hidden beneath its hardcore sci-fi wackiness are couples reconciling after years of emotional distancing, estranged mothers and daughters accepting each other as people (faults and all), and one woman finally realizing how remarkable and awe-inspiring life can be and almost always is.